CMSgov/dpc-static-site/common/docsV1.md

   <div class="ds-c-alert__body">
     <h3 class="ds-c-alert__heading">Be wary of requesting data from before 02-12-2020</h3>
     <p class="ds-c-alert__text">
-      Due to limitations in the Beneficiary FHIR Data (BFD) Server, data from before 02-12-2020 is marked with the arbitrary <a href="https://www.hl7.org/fhir/search.html#lastUpdated">lastUpdated</a> date of 01-01-2020.
+      Due to limitations in the Beneficiary FHIR Data (BFD) Server, data from before 02-12-2020 is marked with the arbitrary <a href="https://www.hl7.org/fhir/search.html#lastUpdated" target="_blank" rel=noopener>lastUpdated</a> date of 01-01-2020.
 If you input dates between 01-01-2020 and 02-11-2020 in the _since parameter, you will receive all historical data for your beneficiaries.
 Data loads from 02-12-2020 onwards have been marked with accurate dates.
     </p>
   </div>
 </div>